EFForg/privacybadger/doc/Translation.md

 local language code, the translation for that language is missing.
 In this case you should follow the instructions below to setup the JSON file for your language.
-If the translation for your language is already there you can contribute by checking its accuracy and by correcting any error you find.
+If the translation for your language is already there you can contribute by checking its accuracy and by correcting any error you find (see below for instructions).

 #### Add a new language